Is Viatris Inc. (VTRS) a Keeper?

-Viatris Inc. (NASDAQ:VTRS) went down by -1.54% from its latest closing price compared to the recent 1-year high of $18.86.
-The company’s stock price has collected 1.08% of gains in the last five trading sessions.
-The Wall Street Journal reported on 07/29/21 that FDA Lets Pharmacies Substitute Branded Insulin With Knockoff Product
+Viatris Inc. (NASDAQ:VTRS) went up by 2.30% from its latest closing price compared to the recent 1-year high of $18.86.
+The company’s stock price has collected 1.28% of gains in the last five trading sessions.
+Barron’s reported on 08/06/21 that Plastics Are Still in Demand.
+This Stock Stands to Profit—but Beware the Risks.

 Is It Worth Investing in Viatris Inc. (NASDAQ :VTRS) Right Now?